dozieu/isrbackup/README.md

 ==========

 Text file: You will need a text file listing the Ip address and hostname, seperated by space.
-Text file format will be one ip address hostname pair per line e.g "10.10.10.10 hostname"
+Text file format will be one ip address hostname pair per line e.g "10.10.10.10 hostname".
-see sample file "yourfile.txt".
+See sample file "yourfile.txt".
 File should be placed in same directory as isrbackup.py script.

 This script will prompt user for the following: